 It’s been proven time and again that emotional ads are effective.
 To start, conduct an assessment of current campaigns and determine whether your approach is purely logical and / or value-based.
 If so, it might be time to dig into the emotional side of your product or service.
 How is it changing daily lives?
 How will your brand make a positive impact?

-- Top Competitive Intelligence Tools for Spying on Your Competitors
+- Top Competitive Intelligence Tools to Track Your Competitors

 - 3 Examples of Ad Creatives That Work